vickysyloo/walkthisway/README.md

 * the bitmaker community (especially bitmaker staff, and michael. and steven. you know who you are.)

-From the team here at WalkthisWay,
+From the team here at WalkthisWay (Dinophile, Vickysylooooooo, Tinathientruong, Mokutsu)

-Dinophile, Vickysylooooooo, Tinathientruong, Mokutsu